 It’s too difficult.

-It’s actually fairly easy, the more you do it, the easier it is.
+- It’s actually fairly easy, the more you do it, the easier it is.
 You just need a freezer and a system.
-I keep my Ice Horse boots near the fridge and freeze, so after a ride, I pop in to grab a carrot from the fridge, Ice Horse FirstIce® packets from the freezer, and the boots from the shelf.
+I keep my ice boots near the fridge and freeze, so after a ride, I pop in to grab a carrot from the fridge, ice from the freezer, and the boots from the shelf.
 Minutes to put on, then carry on with your routine.
 On show days, if you don’t have a portable freezer, you can use a cooler to keep your ice packs nice and cold.

 My horse doesn’t like it, he wiggles, I can’t deal with him when I try and ice him.

-Second, there’s a point where your horse takes over and becomes the boss, deciding what he will and will not deal with.
+- Second, there’s a point where your horse takes over and becomes the boss, deciding what he will and will not deal with.
 Too bad.
 It may start with icing, it may end up with him developing much more unsafe practices.
 Get the help of a respected trainer with behavior experiences to help you out.
-Any time you are training your horse (which is every single second you are with him), you have the opportunity to help him and help you.
+Any time you are training your horse, which is every single second you are with him, you have the opportunity to help him.
 It doesn’t happen overnight, but it happens.

 - You don’t need to fight your horse with ice boots.
 You can let him become accustomed to the idea of cold therapy by first getting him used to the ice boots, then the ice boots with inserts that are not cold, then with the ice inserts after they have been in the freezer a bit, and then when his legs are damp or wet.
 It’s a process!
 Working on desensitizing your horse can be fun and challenging!